 Your AI Model Is Being Retired: Why It Keeps Happening and What to Do (2026)

-OpenAI is retiring GPT-4.5 from ChatGPT on June 27, 2026, and Google is sunsetting older Gemini models.
+OpenAI has replaced GPT-5.5 with the GPT-5.6 family, Anthropic has retired the original Claude 4 models, and Google keeps sunsetting older Gemini versions.
 Here's why AI companies retire models so often, what it means for you, and the simple steps to take.

 TL;DR. AI companies retire old models regularly.
-Right now, OpenAI is retiring GPT-4.5 from ChatGPT on June 27, 2026 (you'll be moved to GPT-5), and Google is sunsetting older Gemini versions.
+In mid-2026 alone, OpenAI replaced GPT-5.5 with the GPT-5.6 family (and retired GPT-4.5 earlier in the year), Anthropic retired the original Claude 4 models, and Google keeps sunsetting older Gemini versions.
 For most chat users this is an automatic, usually-better upgrade — nothing to do.
 If you use the API or built model-specific workflows, switch before the cutoff or things break.

 If you've ever opened your AI app to find "your" model gone, you've hit one of the quieter realities of this era: models get retired on a schedule.
 Here's what's happening now, why, and the few steps that matter.